wwwacedo/ch-final/README.md

 ## Routes

-- **/**: A welcoming page where users can navigate through the application's features.
+- **/**: A page where users can see all workouts they have.
 - **/novo-treino**: Allows users to create new, customized workout plans according to their preferences and goals.
-- **/sugestoes**: Provides curated workout suggestions to users looking for inspiration or guidance in their fitness journey.
+- **/sugestoes**: Provides curated workout suggestions to users looking for inspiration or initial guidance in their fitness journey.

 ## Technologies Used